chrislupdx/hw-rgbcal-skeleton/README.md

 from green to teal-blue as you turn the knob clockwise.)

-* No buttons held: Change the frame rate in steps of 10 frames per second from 10..160.
+* No buttons held: Change the frame rate in steps of 10 frames per second from 10..160. <done with caveats>
-* A button held: Change the blue level from off to on over 16 steps.
+* A button held: Change the blue level from off to on over 16 steps. <done, with caveats>
-* B button held: Change the green level from off to on over 16 steps.
+* B button held: Change the green level from off to on over 16 steps. <done, with caveats>
-* A+B buttons held: Change the red level from off to on over 16 steps.
+* A+B buttons held: Change the red level from off to on over 16 steps. <done, with caveats>

 The "frame rate" (also known as the "refresh rate") is the time to scan out all three colors.
 (See the scanout code.)
 At 30 frames per second, every 1/30th of a second the LED should scan out all three colors.
 If the frame rate is too low, the LED will appear to "blink".
-If it is too high, it will eat CPU for no reason.
+If it is too high, it will eat CPU for no reason. <in progress>

 I think the frame rate is probably set higher than it needs to be right now: it can be tuned lower.